A-level: AAA including Mathematics and Physics or Chemistry.

-Pass 60 credits overall with 30 credits at Distinction (to include an appropriate ammount of Mathematics, Calculus and Further Calculus and specific subjects e.g. Physics or Chemistry) and the remaining credits at Merit or above.
+Pass 60 credits overall with 30 credits at Distinction (to include an appropriate amount of Mathematics, Calculus and Further Calculus and specific subjects e.g. Physics or Chemistry) and the remaining credits at Merit or above.

 D*DD with Distinctions in relevant Mathematics and Chemistry or Physics units.
 Some Mathematics and Chemistry or Physics units may be optional on your BTEC but are required by the Faculty.
 Please contact us for further information.